Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 Midden analysis project (practical work 30%; written report 30%)

-- There are no set texts.
+Textbooks are not required for this paper.
 Most required reading is from journal articles and book chapters available electronically through the library.

 - Graduate Attributes Emphasised